alphauslabs/tmpdocs/docs/trueunblended.md

   ![Default](./assets/trueunblended-00.png)
 </figure>

-However, from a client's perspective,
+However, from a client's perspective, there are cases, depending on how the [billing group](#) is configured,

 <figure markdown>
   ![Point #1](./assets/trueunblended-01.png)